 - One fee = one print-out: For each copy of a document that an outlet prints out, it must pay a separate licence fee.
 (For example, if an outlet pays to make one print-out of The Great Gatsby, it is only allowed to print it out once.)
 As such, an outlet may only sell this one print-out to one customer.

 - Customer's full name, every time: An outlet must provide the customer's full name (e.g. first and last name) each time it buys a licence.
-The customer's name will then appear on each page of their document, along with a unique tracking code.
+When printing on demand, the customer's name will then appear on each page of their document, along with a unique tracking code.
 An outlet may not re-print one customer's document for another customer.

 Compensation and currency

 The Rightsholder will determine the licence fee to be paid by an outlet for each copy in United States dollars.
 Paperight will pay to the Rightsholder 80% of these licence fees, converted to the publisher’s designated currency at a commercial rate at the time of each completed transaction.
 The commercial rate used by Paperight shall be available on request.

 Paperight will pay earnings from licence sales to the Rightsholder at the Rightsholder's request, up to once a month.
 If sales revenue is withheld by financial or regulatory processes (e.g. withholding amounts held by credit-card payment companies to cover chargebacks), earnings may be reduced accordingly until that revenue is actually received by Paperight.
 Paperight will provide a statement to the Rightsholder detailing these licence sales, including sales quantities and the value of licences sold by title or identifier.